ckclassrooms/final-project-proposal-work/README.md

 Link: https://shareclassnotes.netlify.app

 ## Functionality
- - [ ] add notes by typing to textfield
+ - [ ] Add notes by typing to textfield
- - [ ] upload image (.jpg, .jpeg, .png, etc.) and will be converted to text
+ - [ ] Allows users to upload image (.jpg, .jpeg, .png, etc.) and will be converted to text
- - [ ] edit/delete existing notes
+ - [ ] Edit/delete existing notes
- - [ ] view all notes without signing in
+ - [ ] View all notes without signing in
- - [ ] search key word from notes uploaded
+ - [ ] Search keyword from notes uploaded
- - [ ] notes are clickable to see full text
+ - [ ] Notes are clickable to see full text
- - [ ] user can see list of notes they uploaded
+ - [ ] Users can see list of notes they uploaded
- - [ ] user can see date of when notes are uploaded
+ - [ ] Users can see date of when notes are uploaded
+ - [ ] Unregistered users cannot see/upload documents.

 https://user-images.githubusercontent.com/93716153/205525276-3c5da7fc-fb35-4ba1-9cdd-3f3f26231c03.mov